Na Nach Nachma Nachman Meuman: History of the phrase

 The Na Nach Nachma phrase was revealed to and taught by Rabbi Yisroel Ber Odesser, the authentic Breslov figure who was born in 1888 in Tiberias.
 Rabbi Israel was among the first Breslover Hasidim in Israel, having learned about the movement from Rabbi Yisroel Halpern when he was a young yeshiva student.

-When he was 33 years old, Rabbi Israël was overcome with weakness and hunger on the Fast of Tammuz.
-He decided or rather felt that he had to eat, in connection to the great that befell on him then.
+When he was 33 years old, Odesser was overcome with weakness and hunger on the Fast of Tammuz.
+He decided to eat.
 But immediately after eating, he felt great sorrow at having succumbed to his own physical temptations.
-After six continuous days of prayer, a powerful thought came to him: "Go into your room!"
-He did as the inner voice said, went to the bookcase, that was locked and only himself had the key of the locker, and randomly opened a book.
+After five continuous days of prayer, a powerful thought came to him: "Go into your room!"
+He obeyed the inner voice, went to the bookcase, and randomly opened a book.
 In the book was a piece of paper that he would later call "The Letter from Heaven."
 The paper, written in Hebrew, with one line in Yiddish, is translated as follows:

-R. I. Odesser the understood the letter to be a message of consolation, above other marvellous things inside, directly from Rebbe Nachman's spirit to himself here on earth.
+Odesser believed the letter to be a message of consolation, above other marvellous things inside, directly from Rebbe Nachman's spirit to himself here on earth.
 Since his name did not appear in the petek as the recipient, Odesser said that this was reason for every person to consider the petek addressed to himself or herself personally.
 Odesser adopted Na Nach Nachma Nachman Meuman as his personal meditation and song, and became so totally identified with it that he later said, "I am Na Nach Nachma Nachman Me'Uman!"
 (This quote appears on Odesser's tombstone in Jerusalem.)

+Authenticity of the

+Some Breslover Hasidim, especially prevalent among followers of competing charismatic leaders, do not use Na Nach Nachma (some groups actually oppose it).
+Some deny its authenticity.
+The following are some of the diverse opinions: